jhustata/livre/_sources/lab1.md

 You will turn this work in together with Lab 1 Part 2.

-Write Stata commands to answer the following questions about the dataset [transplants.txt](https://raw.githubusercontent.com/jhustata/livre/main/transplants.txt):
+Write Stata commands to answer the following questions about the dataset [transplants.dta](transplants.dta):

 1. How many total patients are in the dataset?
 2. The variable `dx` represents diagnosis and `age` represents patient age.
 How many patients were between the ages of 50 and 60 and had diabetes as their primary diagnosis at the time of transplant?